 Model comparison in Bayesian statistics is always between precisely defined models.
 There is no analogue to the idea of a null hypothesis.
 Hard-core Bayesians consider this to be a strength of the approach.
 For example, suppose that you try to define a null hypothesis and do a standard frequentist analysis, finding that the null hypothesis can be rejected at the 99% confidence level.
 Should you, in fact, reject the null hypothesis?
 Not necessarily, according to Bayesians.
-Unless you know the full space of possible hypotheses, it could be that there are

-10,000 competing hypotheses and of those your null hypothesis did the best.
+Unless you know the full space of possible hypotheses, it could be that there are 10,000 competing hypotheses and of those your null hypothesis did the best.
 For example, suppose I think that gamma-ray bursts should come from isotropically distributed positions in the sky; that's my null hypothesis.
 A hundred positions are measured, and they are all found to cluster within 1° of each other.
 Surely I can reject my null hypothesis?
 Well, if I compare it with another hypothesis that says that all bursts should come from within 1" of each other, my null hypothesis does much better!

 I'm not fully satisfied with this line of argument.
-To me, the testing of a null hypothesis as it's done in frequentist statistics is important because it gives you a way to tell if your model is reasonably close or not.
-That is, a standard chi squared per degree of freedom can give you an idea of whether you need to work a lot harder to get a good model, or if you're nearly there.
+To me, it is important to look at your fit to determine whether or not your model is reasonable.
+For example, if it is applicable, a standard chi squared per degree of freedom can give you an idea of whether you need to work a lot harder to get a good model, or if you're nearly there.
 In my opinion, it's important to have that kind of information, but there is reasoned disagreement on this issue.